tdepew562/Lending-Risk-Predictor/README.md

 Now, the choice of model might vary depending on what exactly the lender is trying to do.
 Sometimes, it's more important to get those risky loans right to avoid big losses, while other times, nailing down the safe loans might be the top priority.

 In my opinion, I'd go with the logistic regression model for credit risk analysis in this case.
 It's simple, effective, and easy to understand – perfect for lenders who want to make smart lending decisions without getting lost in the complexity of other models.

+## Acknowledegments

+Special thanks to [ChatGPT](https://www.openai.com/gpt) for providing assistance and guidance during the development of this project.

+Special thanks to Berkely Data Analytics for providing code snippets and resources used in this project.
+[UC Berkeley Extension](https://extension.berkeley.edu/)

+### Source Code

+Special thanks to the contributors of the UCB-VIRT-DATA-PT-11-2023-U-LOLC GitHub repository for providing valuable code and resources used in this project.